 By 2026 we aim to have achieved these outcomes:

-• The foreign policies and ODA of the United Kingdom, Germany, France, the Netherlands, and the EU reflect the priorities and ideas of feminists from the Global South and North.
+• The foreign policies and ODA of the United Kingdom, France, Germany, the Netherlands, and the EU reflect the priorities and ideas of feminists from the Global South and North.

 • There is more and better funding available for gender equality, through ODA or other channels, in these four countries and at the EU level.

-• Funding from the United Kingdom, Germany, France, the Netherlands, and the EU is more accessible for feminist organizations from the Global South.
+• Funding from the United Kingdom, France, Germany, the Netherlands, and the EU is more accessible for feminist organizations from the Global South.

 Period and budget